symbolic233/15-466-f24-base6/README.md

 When the grid has been successfully filled out collectively, a new grid is spawned in and the process repeats.
 Try to maximize your points!

+If you need help figuring out what squares to fill, check the nonogram link earlier.
+Basically, the numbers indicate the runs of consecutive filled cells in order.

 Sources: All assets were created by me, excluding the base code which was from the [course website](http://graphics.cs.cmu.edu/courses/15-466-f24/) and minor code citations which can be found in the relevant files.

 This game was built with [NEST](NEST.md).